Hey bunqers 🌈

 - Your business should operate under one of the legal forms currently acceptable by bunq, find the full list here.

-- Your company’s corporate structure and activities, as well as the amount of passive income it generates should all comply with bunq’s requirements.
+- Your company’s corporate structure and activities should all comply with bunq’s requirements.
 More details on this below.

 - Your business entity can't have more than one account with bunq.